louis845/KaggleLearningEquality2023/jason/README.md

 There will be a bunch of models to analyze.
 Add return values to your previously defined function to obtain the optimal epoch, and optimal values for test_recall and test_precision for a model.
 Call your function for each new model, and find the model which performs the best.
 Find the corresponding weight_decay and noise.

 # 2023-03-04 TODO:
+*You can message or call me if you have problems/questions*.
 There are some predicted data for you to compare with the real data.
 The real data is in

     ../data/contents_translate.csv
     ../data/topics_translate.csv